canopas/compose-animations-examples/README.md

 # Credits

-Intro showcaseview is owned and maintained by the [Canopas team](https://canopas.com/).
+This repository owned and maintained by the [Canopas team](https://canopas.com/).
 You can follow them on Twitter at [@canopassoftware](https://twitter.com/canopassoftware) for project updates and releases.

  # Licence